Search This Blog

 Sunday, October 10, 2021

-Failure is my Friend and Success is a By Product
+Failure is my Friend and Success is a Byproduct

 This message resonated with me so much that I always made it a habit to engage in an appreciative enquiry anytime I failed.
 I didn't want to waste the failure as I have spent time and efforts in avoiding it and yet have faced it.
 If I don't want to fail, I need to learn the lessons it taught and incorporate these lessons to avoid failing again.
 In my humble opinion, this is "Fail Forward!" and I had collected a list of famous failures to remind me how these people turned failure into success by believing in themselves and applying lessons learned!

-When I heard about a few friends in my training and mentoring engagements mentioned about fearing failure, I mentioned that fear is a normal response.
+When I heard about a few friends in my training and mentoring engagements mentioned fearing failure, I mentioned that fear is a normal response.
 But yielding to fear is giving up growth!
 Fear of failure should not take over our responsibility to be successful.

 2. Edison's teacher told him he was unable to learn.